zwcolin/COGS108_Repo/README.md

 - Many visualizations under Exploratory Data Analysis part are based on animations.
 It's strongly recommended to run the entire notebook and see these visualizations.
 Otherwise, you may find *.gif versions of the same visualizations under the `visualizations` folder.
 If some visualizations do not display inside the notebook, **try restarting the kernel and run each cell one-by-one manually**.

 - Some of our markdown formatting are done with the help of html encodings; however, these encodings won't properly show if you directly view the notebook on GitHub.
 Again, we strongly recommend you to open the notebook using Jupyter for best viewing conditions.

-- For our HTML, please pull our repo in your local folder and open it there given our HTML is too large to be displayed on GitHub.